 Malaga Airport remains open so that if you want to come (and can come) to Malaga, you can unless your home country isn’t allowing travel to Spain.

 What happens if my travel involves an area in lockdown?

 You can only travel to and from an area in lockdown for very specific reasons.
 They include for work, studies (school or university) or “matters of extreme importance” (e.g. court appearance, caring for family members, etc).
 If it’s for work, you need to download and fill in the file in this document and get it approved by your employer.
 If you’re a resident in a particular area, you are allowed to return to it, but you’ll need to show proof that you live there.

 Are these figures getting higher?

-Covid-19 infections have dropped slightly in Malaga province in the last week and has the lowest rate in Andalusia.
-The number of hospitalisations and deaths have also fallen slightly in Malaga, but there are still pockets of high infection rates in the province.
+Covid-19 infections have soared in Malaga province in the last week as have the number of hospitalisations and there are now pockets of high infection rates in the province.
 And as we all know, the situation is very volatile.
 If you plan to travel to Malaga, check with official sources before setting out.

 Can I come to Malaga?

 As of September 2020, Spain in common with the rest of the EU is allowing travellers from a list of around 20 countries to enter the country.
 The EU revises this list periodically.
 You can find out if your country is on the list here.